Kargil War: Operation Safed Sagar

 The Indian Air Force was tasked to act jointly with ground troops on 25 May.
 The code name assigned to their role was Operation Safed Sagar.
 It was in this type of terrain that aerial attacks were used, initially with limited effectiveness.
 On 27 May, the IAF lost a MiG-27 aircraft piloted by Flt.
 Lt.
-K Nachiketa, which it attributed to an engine failure, and a MiG-21 fighter piloted by Sqn Ldr Ajay Ahuja which was shot down by the Pakistani army, both over Batalik sector.
+K Nachiketa, which it attributed to an engine failure, and a MiG-21 fighter piloted by Sqn Ldr Ajay Ahuja which was shot down by the Pakistani army, both over the Batalik sector.
 Initially Pakistan said it shot down both jets after they crossed into its territory.
 According to reports, Ahuja had bailed out of his stricken plane safely but was apparently killed by his captors as his body was returned riddled with bullet wounds.
 One Indian Mi-8 helicopter was also lost due to Stinger SAMs.
 French made Mirage 2000H of the IAF were tasked to drop laser-guided bombs to destroy well-entrenched positions of the Pakistani forces and flew its first sortie on 30 May.
-The effects of the pinpoint non-stop bombing by the Mirage-2000, by day and by night, became evident with almost immediate effect.
+The effects of the pinpoint non-stop bombing by the Mirage-2000, at day and night, became evident with almost immediate effect.

 By 15 June, India had mobilised a huge portion of its army near the international border and Indian commanders were on order to be ready for crossing the International border.
 The Pakistani DGMO Tauqir Zia communicated to the Indian DGMO Nirmal Chander Vij that Pakistan was uncomfortable with the escalations.
 According to then COAS of India VP Malik, Pakistan did not want to escalate further.

 Capture of point 5140

-On 17 June 13 JnK Rifles was tasked with capturing points 5140.
+On 17 June, 13 J&K Rifles was tasked with capturing points 5140.
 Under the command of Lt Col YK Joshi, the battalion carried the operation out on 20 June and successfully captured the point after an intense close-quarters battle.
-Gen Malik called Lt Vikram Batra's for his contribution to the battle and success signal - "Yeh Dil mange More" became legendary.
-Area adjacent to point 5140, namely and Area Rocky and Black tooth were captured by 1 Naga by 22 June.
+Gen Malik called Lt Vikram Batra's for his contribution to the battle, and his success signal - "Yeh Dil mange More" became legendary.
+Areas adjacent to point 5140, namely Rocky Knob and Black Tooth, were captured by 1 Naga by 22 June.

 The infiltrators evicted from 5140 and Tololing had regrouped at point 4700 and 18 Grenadiers were tasked with removing them.
 This attack was successfully carried out from 28 to 30 June.
 This attack enabled the Indian forces to finally focus on point 5100 and Area three pimples.